 1. The Weather

-It wasn’t until I spoke to BFF Allie Pally who was waiting for a bus (maybe?) and was freezing cold that I realised how much the weather affects our lives.
+It wasn’t until I spoke to my closest friend who was waiting for a bus and on the freezing cold that I realised how much the weather affects our lives.
 I was sitting on my bed in The Loft in shorts and a vest with the windows wide open and a glass of ice water.
 It was 6am.
 There’s something to be said about not having to wear six layers and a hot water bottle to fall asleep; about not being scared to leave your warm bed to get up and have a shower in the morning; about not having to plan the day around the weather except to remember to pack extra sunscreen and make sure we’re all wearing our hats.
-It’s nice to be able to have a drink on a rooftop bar after work then walk around the city at 10 pm in a dress, a light cardigan and flip flops (I still can’t bring myself to call them thongs).
+It’s nice to be able to have a drink on a rooftop bar after work then walk around the city at 10 pm in a dress, a light cardigan and flip flops.

 (Note: don’t feel too sorry for yourself in cold old Britain though buddy, Christmas isn’t the same when shorts are getting shorter instead of layers getting thicker.
 Sometimes I just want to wear my Big Red Jumper!
 It’s high up on my list of Reasons You’ll Miss The UK From Down Under)